JoshOrndorff/recipes/text/prepare-kitchen/1-build-node.md

 ## Prerequisites

-Before we can even begin compiling our first blockchain node, we need to have a properly configured rust toolchain.
-There is a convenient script that will set up this toolchain for us, ad we ca nrun it with the following command.
+Before we can even begin compiling our first blockchain node, we need to have a properly configured Rust toolchain.
+There is a convenient script that will set up this toolchain for us, and we can run it with the following command.

 ```bash
 # Setup Rust and Substrate